ProjectsNext ProjectsNext

 Why Analytics Matter for Margins

 When you combine these data points, you get a clear picture of where money is slipping through the cracks.
+For contractors in India, this could mean better GST compliance and integration with tools like Tally.
+For GCC-based contractors, it translates to VAT tracking and managing multi-company operations within large groups.

 Case Study: Al Nab’a Services